frychicken/PiGen/README.md

 > wordlist1.txt is a file created by doublePiGen.bat (read more below!)

 This gives you the output of the program!

+# What is PiGen.bat?

+> Generate all possible combination for 4 digits code !!!

 # What is doublePiGen.bat?